-Our seven dorm buildings range from newer, college style housing to more homey converted campus houses.
-Residential communities are single sex and relatively small.
-Hoyt-Horner and Monadnock House, our newest and biggest buildings, for example, is home to 24 residents, while many others house half that number.
+Our eight dorm buildings range from newer, college style housing to more homey converted campus houses.
+Hoyt-Horner, Monadnock House, and Slopeside Dormitory our newest and biggest buildings, for example, are home to 24 residents, while many others house half that number.
 Students typically have just one other roommate and all rooms are equipped with beds, desks, dressers, and free Wi-Fi.

 Our support system at the school is strong and multi-layered, giving students access to a variety of resources.
 Resident faculty members serve as "dorm parents" and play an important role in the lives of their students.
 They are both mentor and friend, being that extra ear when a student needs it, while fostering a structured, balanced, and inviting setting for all residents.
 Students are also matched with an advisor, whom they meet with regularly to discuss academics as well more personal matters.

 Leadership also comes from the students themselves in the form of proctors, whose mission is to further maintain the harmony of the dorm's community and help bridge any gaps between students and the faculty.
 Proctors are typically seniors who've demonstrated exceptional leadership skills and have gone through a vigorous interview and training process.
 They set an important standard for their housemates to follow and help younger students sort through the difficult emotions that can arise from being away from home for the first time.